kireevlab/FRASE-bot-RDKit/README.md

 ## Workflow
-1. FRASE database is stored in the FRASE_database_PDB/ folder, utilized for FRASE-bot screening.
-The folder contains a total of 10,599 FRASEs.
-First, save the folder on your working directory.
+1. FRASE database containing a total of 10,598 FRASEs is stored in the compressed file `FRASE_database_PDB0.zip`, utilized for FRASE-bot screening.
+First of all, save this file on your working directory.
 2. Execute the main script:
    ```
    submit FRASE-screening.sh.